friday/ulauncher-gnome-settings/README.md

 ### Create or modify desktop entries
-Ulauncher's app index is built from [desktop entries](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html). gnome-control-center creates these, but specify that they shouldn't turn up in launchers and application menus.
+Ulauncher's app index is built from [desktop entries](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html). gnome-control-center creates these, but specify that they shouldn't display in application menus and launchers.
 You can override this:

 ```sh
 # Ulauncher will look for .desktop-files in ~/.local/share/